 So this way, you're "constructing" a new scale, from the same sequence of intervals (and even the same notes); yet, they are shifted, when you anchor at a different root note.
 You then wind up with a different tonality — and that's a different mode.

-🎵 It is up you your music to center on the root note; and express the particular tonality.
+🎵 It is up you your music to express the root note; and the particular tonality.

-👉 Beginners: take a little extra heart here!
-Notice that the Major and Minor scales sound very different; yet, we now see that they are just the very same notes (only rooted from a different root note).
-That should seem to "reduce" some complexity; since you can already see two entirely different tonalities, in only the very same notes (and the same sequence of intervals too: all just rooted on a different root note selection).
+😊 Beginners can take a little extra heart here!
+Notice that the Major and Minor scales sound very different; yet, we now see that they are just the same notes; and only rooted from a different root note.
+That should seem to "reduce" some complexity; since you can already see two entirely different tonalities, in only the very same notes.
 The diagrams turn out the very same way: the very same shape appears for the two scales; and you just will be "rooted" at a different marker.
-This is why the orientations are important: you want to root where you want, and go for the notes from there.
+This is why the orientations are important: you want to root where you want, feel comfortable wherever you are; and go for the notes from there.
 That's what our method will break down and provide.

-The Minor scale is a Mode; and, it's the "6th mode of the Diatonic scale" (named the Aeolian mode).
-(The Major scale is a mode too; and, it is mode 1 of the Diatonic scale; named the Ionian mode.)
+The Minor scale is a Mode; and, it's the "6th mode of the Diatonic scale" (and is named the "Aeolian" mode).
+(The Major scale is a mode too; and, it is mode 1 of the Diatonic scale, named the "Ionian" mode.)

 We can construct a mode by starting on any degree of any scale.
 And we say that: those scales, are all of the "modes" of that underlying scale.